bramvandenbussche/books/_posts/2016-07-05-Mark-Lawrence---The-Wheel-of-Osheim.md

 tags: ["Fantasy"]
 ---

-**Warning!** The following review is broader than just The Wheel of Osheim as it talks of my journey (love-hate relationship) with Mark Lawrence throughout the years.
+This review is broader than just [The Wheel of Osheim]() as it talks of my journey (love-hate relationship) with [Mark Lawrence]({{ site.baseurl }}/author/mark-lawrence.html) throughout the years.

 <!--more-->

 I seem to have a weird relationship with Mark Lawrence's books.
-It started with reading [Prince of Thorns] in the The Broken Empire Series in april 2013.
+It started with reading [Prince of Thorns] in the [The Broken Empire Series]({{ site.baseurl}}/series/red-queens-war.html) in april 2013.
 Because it came so heavily recommended on [Goodreads](https://www.goodreads.com/book/show/9579634) and received loads of praise, I decided to give a go.
-I immediately took a disliking to the main character (for not having any good qualities) and didn't seem to find the storyline anywhere, despite some very solid writing and narrative style.
+I immediately took a disliking to the main character (for not having any redeeming qualities) and didn't seem to find the storyline anywhere, despite some very solid writing and narrative style.
 I read the thing and then put it aside, vowing to never pick it up again.
-It was the first ever dark fantasy book I ever read.
+It was the first ever "dark" fantasy book I ever read.

 Fast forward a year and a half to september 2014 and behold, another series from Mark Lawrence, with a completely different main character and again receiving tons of praise, emerged.
-After [Prince of Fools]() kept popping up in my newsfeed so much it became too hard to ignore, I decided to try again, since I did like Mark Lawrence's style.
+After [Prince of Fools]({% post_url 2014-09-25-Mark-Lawrence---Prince-of-Fools %}) kept popping up in my newsfeed so much it became too hard to ignore, I decided to try again, since I did like Mark Lawrence's style.
 But alas, it wasn't to be.
 I immediately took a strong disliking to Jalan and had a hard time figuring out what the hell the story was actually about.
 It got rewarded with 2 stars and a vow to never pick up the sequels.

 But a strange thing happened.
 I had read some other books from the dark fantasy genre in between (the likes of Joe Abercrombie) and had gathered a bit of a taste for it.
 When [The Liar's Key]() came out (and was featured all over the place) I found that, although I did NOT like Jalan one bit, I did still have vivid memories of him, and Snorri.
 I don't usually recall characters after a few months unless they were actually worth remembering.
 So I decided to give [The Liar's Key]() a chance.
 I still disliked Jalan throughout most of the story but the solid writing, and the ever fun Snorri ver Snuggerson, kept me going and by the end I found he had started to grow on me.
 For that I rewarded it with 4 stars.